As well as the main attractions, the holiday periods offer something special for our younger visitors.

 Hands-on Half Term

 Come to Beaulieu during the February half-term holiday and enjoy lots of interactive activities for all the family.
 As well as exploring and enjoying the National Motor Museum, World of Top Gear, Palace House and Beaulieu Abbey, there will be a rare opportunity to handle and learn about historical motoring objects.
-Or, race friends and family on the giant Scalextric track.
 All included in your admission ticket.

 On the arena get in the driving seat, put your foot down and take the chequered flag in a Go Kart race.
 Available during the school Easter and summer holidays.